-Dual X-ray absorptiometry (DXA) is the preferred technique for measuring bone mineral density (BMD).
-DXA has also been called dual energy X-ray absorptiometry, or DEXA.
-DXA is relatively easy to perform and the amount of radiation exposure is low.
-A DXA scanner is a machine that produces 2 X-ray beams, each with different energy levels.
-One beam is high energy while the other is low energy.
-The amount of X-rays that pass through the bone is measured for each beam.
-This will vary depending on the thickness of the bone.
-Based on the difference between the two beams, the bone density can be measured.
+A DXA scanner is a machine that produces two X-ray beams.
+One is high energy and the other is low energy.
+The machine measures the amount of X-rays that pass through the bone from each beam.
+This will vary depending on how thick the bone is.
+Based on the difference between the two beams, your doctor can measure your bone density.

 For the results of your scan, you’ll get a T-score.
 It shows how much higher or lower your bone density is than that of a healthy 30-year-old, the age when bones are at their strongest.
 The lower your score, the weaker your bones are: